nodebotsau/simplebot/README.md

 * Spikes to take out others; Ben Hur or Mad Max style.
 * USB WebCam if you want to give your bot some vision.
 * USB cable extender if you want some range.
-* Bluetooth or wireless modules to remove the usb.
+* Bluetooth or wireless modules to remove the USB cable.
+* An Ultrasonic sensor to do obstacle detection
+* Reflectance sensors to do line following

 # SETUP